What Australians Actually Eat for Lunch (And Why It's Changing)

 Pies and pastries Comfort food

-Empanadas Handheld savoury meals
+Argentinian empanadas Handheld savoury meals with real protein

 The shift reflects a broader trend: Australians now embrace foods from many different culinary traditions.

+One clear trend in modern lunches is the popularity of handheld foods.
 Foods that can be eaten easily without much preparation fit perfectly into busy schedules.

+Australia's food culture is shaped by immigration and global influence.
+Italian, Greek, Lebanese, and Asian cuisines have long influenced what Australians eat.
 More recently, Latin American foods have become increasingly popular in major cities like Sydney and Melbourne.
-One of the clearest examples of this shift is the growing appetite for empanadas — and if you have ever wondered how they compare to a classic Australian staple, our breakdown of meat pie vs empanada explains the key differences.
+One of the clearest examples of this shift is the growing appetite for Argentinian empanadas.
+If you have ever wondered how they compare to a classic Australian staple, our breakdown of meat pie vs empanada explains the key differences.
+For a wider tour of what is available, our roundup of the best empanadas in Sydney covers the current scene.

 This diversity has expanded the range of lunchtime options available.